Hi! My name is Katelyn Hargrave,

 Over the years I have found a love for spiritual formation practices.
 I have also worked hard to form a positive relationship with my body and unlearn some harmful messages I had learned about myself.

 Shortly after my 28th birthday I was diagnosed with breast cancer.
-In a time where I was the most physically strong and healthy that I had ever been, I was diagnosed with a disease I never expected.
-A disease that my own body created.
+In a time where I was the most physically strong and eating healthier than ever had before, I was diagnosed with a disease I never expected.
+A disease my own body created.

 I had already come to realize that I was made good, yet I battled with myself as I now faced a cancer diagnosis.
 As I went through treatments and began to relearn my own body, I pressed into the fact that I believed I was made good and this illness was not what God intended for me.
 Throughout the process I watched for God to reveal what I could learn through the experience, even as I struggled.